SECURITY BY DESIGN: BEST PRACTICES IN SECURE ENVIRONMENTS

 The same glass walls and bullpen-type seating areas that give a space a light and airy ambience have a serious drawback.
 In the event of an active shooter or other incident, employees have nowhere to hide.
 Walls, offices and secure doors make it possible to hide from an intruder.

 Employees have three options when confronted by an active shooter: run, hide or fight.
 Interiors should be designed to maximize all three of those options.
 In addition, entrances should have a holding area that can be secured to prevent an intruder from entering the inner offices.

 None of these steps, of course, will effectively mitigate potential security threats without employee training in the proper policies and procedures to spot and react to security issues.

 For organizations without an internal security chief, a security consultant that offers employee training can be an invaluable resource.
 Security training should be part of every new employee’s orientation, and refresher training should be mandatory and regularly scheduled.

-For information on how Sunstates Security can use technology and personnel to provide greater security, or for an evaluation of your existing security systems and strategies, please call 866-710-2019 or email us.
+For information on how Sunstates Security can use technology and personnel to provide the best practices in secure environments, or for an evaluation of your existing security systems and strategies, please call 866-710-2019 or contact us.